top of page

 Queena Mbir, LCSWA

-My name is Roland A Winston.
-I am a Licensed Clinical Social Work Associate and Licensed Clinical Addictions Specialist Associate.
-I specialize in cognitive behavioral therapy (CBT) engaging with clients to assist with change in trauma responses.
-I am also currently in training with NCCTP for TF-CBT.
-I have worked in secondary education systems as a math and science teacher, and with the US Marine Corps in drug abuse prevention efforts.
-I specialize in providing services to children, youth, and adolescents.
-I possess a passion for young people who are trying to find their way.
+My name is Roland A. Winston.
+I am a Licensed Clinical Social Work Associate (LCSWA) and a Licensed Clinical Addictions Specialist Associate (LCASA).
+I specialize in Cognitive Behavioral Therapy (CBT), helping clients navigate and address their trauma responses.
+I am currently undergoing training with NCCTP in TFCBT.
+I have professional experience in education, teaching math and science, and have made considerable efforts with the U.S. Marine Corps in drug abuse prevention.
+I focus on providing therapeutic services to children, youth, and adolescents, with a particular passion for helping young people navigate life’s challenges.

-I am a Pennsylvania native, who enlisted in the Marine Corps after high school.
-I served our nation honorably for 24 years, retiring as a Sergeant Major.
-I earned my bachelor’s of science degree in Electronics Systems Engineering, a Masters in Secondary Education, and a Master’s in Clinical Social Work.
-I enjoy being outdoors, traveling, and experimenting in culinary experiences, both cooking and eating.
+Originally from Pennsylvania, I enlisted in the Marine Corps after high school and proudly served for 24 years, retiring as a Sergeant Major.
+I hold a Bachelor’s degree in Electronics Systems Engineering, a Master’s in Secondary Education, and a Master’s in Clinical Social Work.
+Outside of my professional work, I enjoy spending time outdoors, traveling, and exploring the culinary arts!

 image_67186945.JPG

 My name is Lukisha newton.
 I was born and raised in the Bronx, NY.
 I am a mother of four children and grandmother of three.
-I moved to NC where I attained my Associate's degree in Business Administration as well as a Bachelor’s in Psychology.
+I moved to North Carolina, where I attained my Associate's degree in Business Administration as well as a Bachelor’s in Psychology.

 Noella bio pic.png